 Even though there are set contractual laws within the Purchase Contract, have your Real Estate Agent write this document to make sure the deal is contingent upon:

-1. your obtaining a mortgage;
+1. Your obtaining a mortgage;

-2. a home inspection that shows no significant defects (make sure you're clear on the definition of "significant");
+2. A home inspection that shows no significant defects (make sure you're clear on the definition of "significant");

-3. a guarantee that you may conduct a walk-through inspection 24 hours before closing.
+3. A guarantee that you may conduct a walk-through inspection 24 hours before closing.
 This last clause allows you to check the home after the sellers have moved out, just in case the movers cause any damage, or that big living room sofa was hiding a hole in the floor.

-You also need to make a good-faith deposit which is usually 1% to 4% of the purchase price that will be deposited into an escrow account.
+You also need to make a good-faith deposit (earnest monies)which is usually 1% to 4% of the purchase price that will be deposited into an escrow account.
 This money will be put toward your down payment and closing costs in order to close your deal.
 If the deal falls through, you will get the money back only if you or the home failed any of the contingency clauses.

 Now call your mortgage broker or lender and move quickly to agree on terms, if you have not already done so, which I highly recommend you do before you even start house shopping.
 Read Financially Preparing Yourself To Buy a Home and Top 10 things to know and to do when buying a home.
 This is when you decide whether to go with the fixed rate or adjustable rate mortgage and whether to pay points.
 You may have to pay your appraisal fee upfront and will have to pay your home inspection fee upfront but most other fees will be due at the closing.